dgraph-io/dgraph-docs/content/mutations/uid-upsert.md

 * If the variable is empty i.e. no node matched the query, the `uid` function returns a new UID in case of a `set` operation and is thus treated similar to a blank node.
 On the other hand, for `delete/del` operation, it returns no UID, and thus the operation becomes a no-op and is silently ignored.
 A blank node gets the same UID across all the mutation blocks.
 * If the variable stores one or more than one UIDs, the `uid` function returns all the UIDs stored in the variable.
 In this case, the operation is performed on all the UIDs returned, one at a time.

-## `val` Function

-The `val` function allows extracting values from value variables.
-Value variables store a mapping from UIDs to their corresponding values.
-Hence, `val(v)` is replaced by the value stored in the mapping for the UID (Subject) in the N-Quad.
-If the variable `v` has no value for a given UID, the mutation is silently ignored.
-The `val` function can be used with the result of aggregate variables as well, in which case, all the UIDs in the mutation would be updated with the aggregate value.

 ## Example of `uid` Function